Free Evaluation | Available 24/7

 Exceptions or Exclusions That May Extend or Shorten the Statute of Limitations

-Certain exceptions or exclusions can impact the timeframe you must file a lawsuit under Florida’s statute of limitations.
+Certain exceptions or exclusions can impact the timeframe within which you must file a lawsuit under Florida’s statute of limitations.
 One notable exception is the discovery rule, which applies when the injury resulting from negligence is not immediately apparent.
-In such cases, the statute of limitations may be extended to allow you to file a lawsuit within a reasonable time after discovering the injury.
+In such cases, the statute of limitations may be extended to allow an injured person or injured party to file a personal injury claim within a reasonable time after discovering the injury.

-Moreover, specific statutes of limitations exist for different types of negligence cases in Florida, such as medical malpractice, personal injury, and wrongful death.
-These statutes may have different timeframes or provisions that affect when a lawsuit must be initiated.
-Conversely, certain circumstances can shorten the statute of limitations.
-For example, claims against government entities often have shorter notice periods and deadlines for filing lawsuits compared to claims against private individuals or entities.
+Conversely, some circumstances can shorten the statute of limitations.
+For instance, claims against government entities often have shorter notice periods and stricter deadlines for filing lawsuits compared to injury claims against private individuals or entities.
+This underscores the importance of understanding the nuances of personal injury law in Florida.

 Importance of Timely Action for Victims of Negligence

-Florida’s statute of limitations imposes a strict deadline for negligence lawsuits.
+Florida’s statute of limitations in Florida law imposes a strict deadline for negligence lawsuits.
 Missing this deadline can affect your ability to seek compensation.
 Here’s why acting promptly is critical:

 • Evidence weakens: The longer you wait, the harder it is to find witnesses or secure clear memories.
 Physical evidence might degrade as well.